serodriguez68/rails-antipatterns/chapter_3_views.md

     <%= link_to 'Edit this post', edit_post_url(@post) %>
 <% end %>
 ```
-This code is determining wheter to display a link to edit a post based on a series of conditions that define if a post is editable.
+This code is determining whether to display a link to edit a post based on a series of conditions that define if a post is editable.

 The problem here is that the logic that determines if a post is editable should belong to the `Post` model itself.